-LG 2017 OLED TVs now up for pre-order, starting at $2500
+LG 2017 OLED TVs now up for preorder, starting at $2,500

 Looks like you'll pay at least $500 more to own a 2017 LG OLED TV compared to the 2016 version.

-In advance of any official pricing announcement from LG itself, retailer B&H has posted pre-order pages for the 55-inch ($2500) and 65-inch ($4000) sizes in LG's C7 series of OLED TVs.
+In advance of any official pricing announcement from LG itself, retailer B&H has posted preorder pages for the 55-inch ($2,500) and 65-inch ($4,000) sizes in LG's C7 series of OLED TVs.
 We expect other retailers to follow suit soon.

-Those prices are $500 and $1000 more than the current prices for LG's entry-level OLED TVs, the B6 series.
+Those prices are $500 and $1,000 more (respectively) than the current prices for LG's entry-level OLED TVs, the B6 series.

-B&H's site does not list availability beyond "coming soon," and when CNET called the retailer the representative didn't have any additional information on when the C7 might ship.
+B&H's site does not list availability beyond "coming soon," and when CNET called the retailer's representative didn't have any additional information on when the C7 might ship.

 LG did not immediately return a request for confirmation of pricing or availability.